gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Collections/README.md

 `System.String` class provides a convenient `IsNullOrEmpty` primitive for strings.

-`Gapotchenko.FX.Collections` extends availability of the primitive by providing `IsNullOrEmpty()` extension method for other container types.
+`Gapotchenko.FX.Collections` extends availability of that primitive by providing `IsNullOrEmpty()` extension method for other container types.
 Here is an example:

 ``` csharp